Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Sample optical properties from reflectivity mapping

 To calibrate the reflectance, we measured the reflected signal from a 100 nm thick gold film and the \ce{Si3N4}-covered Si TEM chip under the same conditions.
 For instance at 1030 nm, after correcting for the reflectivity of gold (99\%), we obtained a reflectance from the Si chip of about 28\%.
 Using this and the measured reflectance contrast, $\frac{\Delta R}{R}$, as a function of laser wavelength between freestanding \ce{Si3N4} and the Si chip, we fit the thickness of the membrane and the Si native oxide, finding a best fit for 28 nm of \ce{Si3N4} and a 2 nm \ce{SiO2} native oxide layer on the Si chip.

 Reflectance maps at 77 K for 1030 nm light are shown in Supplementary Figure~\ref{fig:reflectivity}a-c.
-We observe that the reflectivity is largely homogeneous across the flake, with deviations at topographic features such as flake edges and small pieces of additional \ce{TaTe2} sitting on top from the sample transfer process (see AFM map in Supplementary Note~\ref{sec:Sample}).
+We observe that the reflectivity is largely homogeneous across the flake, with deviations mainly at topographic features such as flake edges and small pieces of additional \ce{TaTe2} sitting on top from the sample transfer process (see AFM map in Supplementary Note~\ref{sec:Sample}).
+This is evidence that the sample did not experience damage due to optical laser beam during the UED experiments.
 We also observe similar reflectivity between regions over the Si chip and the suspended \ce{Si3N4} membrane.

 From the zoomed-in maps taken at each wavelength, we compute the reflectance contrast spectra between \ce{TaTe2} and the two substrate types: the Si chip and the suspended \ce{Si3N4} membrane (Supplementary Figure~\ref{fig:reflectivity}d,e).
 We observe similar reflectance values and trends with the wavelength at 77 K and 300 K, though slightly higher reflectance is observed in the region over the Si chip at 77 K which may be due to formation of the LT phase.